Ensembl/ensembl-compara/README.md

 under `multi/hal_files/` within your directory of choice.
 Finally, you need to define the environment variable `COMPARA_HAL_DIR` to the latter.

-For production, you should define the `PROGRESSIVE_CACTUS_DIR` environment variable to the location of progressiveCactus.

 # Contact us